 - A municipality in charge of maintaining the roads

-When a third party gets involved in an accident, you might find that multiple liable parties are involved.
-You can discuss these details with your legal team, and they can guide you on how to proceed.
+In some cases, you might find that you have multiple parties liable for your accident.
+You can discuss these details with your legal team, who can guide you on how to proceed.

 You Might Get Compensation for More than Just Your Medical Bills